andruschka/pm2-meteor/README.md

 ```
 $ npm i -g pm2-meteor
 ```
-You should have nodejs, npm and pm2 installed on your machine. pm2-meteor wont install global tools.
+You should have Nodejs, npm and PM2 installed on your host machine.
+pm2-meteor won't install global tools on your server!
 This is your job ;-)

 ## Usage
 ### 1. Init a pm2-meteor.json config file into an empty dir